vokimon/apunts/computers/godot.md

 	- Node2D: A 2D point bearing 2D transformations to its children
 	- Sprite2D: An 2D image (also a Node2d)

-## Scripting
+## Scripting (GDScript)

-- Scripts are bound to nodes.
+- Scripts are bound to nodes
 - Scripts can be done in several languages
 	- C, C++, GDScript (similar to python)
-	- `.gd` files, same name than node
+	- `.gd` files, same name than node (but turn node's `PascalCase` into script's `snake_case`)
-- Basic datatypes: int, float, bool, String, dict, Array[T]
-	- note that list and tuple -> Array
-	- Custom Types: Array2, Array3, Color, Angle...
+- GDScript is similar to Python (yupi) but it has many differences (oops)
+- Every script defines a class
+	- Functions, variables, constants... defined at the top level of the script will be class members (methods and properties)
+	- Unnamed class by default
+		- Refer a class: by a string with the script path `"res://path/to/myclass.gd"`
+		- The path can be also relative `"../utils/hex.gd"` `"./subitem.gd"`
+		- In other scripts: `var MyClass = preload("res://path/to/myclass")`
+		- Or you can load on demand: `var MyClass = load("res://path/to/myclass")`, but its recommended to use ExtensionLoader
+	- Named class, if specified:
+		- The line `class_name Myclass` to the script (top line, usually for clarity)
+		- The name will be available globally to other scripts
+		- Class names cannot be namespaced so be conservative on what you name as a class (damn Resource)
+	- Inheritance:
+		- Add the line `extends OtherClass` to specify the base class in the hierarchy
+		- Usually the superclass is a standard Node type or resource type
+		- You can use filepath for unnamed `extends "res://path/to/superclass"`
+		- Do not mess tree hierarchy (composition), with class hierarchy (inheritance)
+		- Multiple inheritance not allowed!!
+Party!!
 	- Variables (var) and constants (const)
 		- `var name: type = initialvalue` <- Static type variable
+		- `var name` <- Uninitialized vars point to `null` (Python `None`)
-	- `var name = initialvalue` <- Dinamic type variable
+		- `var name = initialvalue` <- Dynamic type variable
+		- `var name := value` - Static type variable, but type implied by the value type
 		- `const name: type = value` <- Constant
+		- Unlike Python, type binding is enforced in compilation and run time
+		- Dubt: Dynamic typing is just defaulting Static typing with Variant type??
+		- Editable member:
+		- Properties (top level variables) decorated by `@export` will be available to the editor (also seralized)
 	- Functions, just like python but `def` -> `func`, indented blocks...
-	- You can type bind parameters like variables
+		- Parameters and return value can be dynamically or statically binded.
+		- Returning a type binded value: `func f() -> int: `
+		- Type binding parameter: `f(param: int)`
+		- Optional parameters with default: `f(param = 100):`
+		- Combining both:  `func f(param: int = 100):`
+		- Or implied: `func f(param := 100):`
+		- You cannot use Python keyword parameter binding in calls :-(
+	- Godot editor integration:
+		- Editable properties
+			- By default, properties (top level `var`) are not available in the editor to edit
+			- Prepend the declaration with `@export`
+			- Types helps to better edit the object
+			- If no type specified, Variant will be used (user can select any type among available for the editor)
+			- Normally you don't want that but often (dictionaries) you have no option to type inner types
+		- Class icon: `@icon("res://path/to/myclass.svg")`
+			- Helps to identify better the nodes in the tree, and in the node type selector
+			- By default, takes superclass icon
+	- Inner classes
+		- Defined like in Python but using `extends` instead of parenthesis
+		- `class MyInnerClass extends InnerSuperClass:`

+- Basic datatypes: int, float, bool, String, dict, Array, Array[T], Null
+	- note that list and tuple -> Array
+	- Custom Types: Vector2, Vector3, Color, Angle...
-- Classes: Nodes
+	- accessing members:
-	- a single file
-	- top level functions are methods
-	- top level variables are attributes/properties
-		- `@export` prefix on a property shows it as editable property
-		- properties (own and inherited) can be accessed with or without `self.`
+		- inherited and own members can be accessed as local variables
+			- but you can explicitly use `self.` (ie. when scoped out)
+			- when overriden you can use parent class member with `super.`
+	- By default unnamed, referenced by filename to others
+	- You can name them with

 	- `extends MyParentNode` defines inherintance
 	- builtin methods, starting with `_`
 		- `_ready`: run when node added to a tree
 		- `_process(delta)`: run every tick, delta is floating point seconds since last tick
 	- Referenced as `res://path/from/root/mynode.`
-- Getting other nodes:
+- Getting other nodes from the tree:
 	- `get_node("../scene/path")`
 	- `$../scene/path`
 	- `%UniqueNodeName` (You have to activate that for the node)